q-viper/q-viper.github.io/_posts/2020-06-05-writing-popular-machine-learning-optimizers-from-scratch-on-python.md

 # 1. Writing popular Machine Learning Optimizers from scratch on Python

 This blog will include some mathematical and theoritical representation along with Python codes from scratch.
-Most of the codes and formulas are taken from different resources and i have given links to them also.
+Most of the codes and formulas are taken from different resources and I have given links to them also.

 This post is related to below posts(these posts depends on this post):
 * [Writing a Feed forward Neural Network from Scratch on Python]({{site.url}}/2020/05/30/writing-a-deep-neural-network-from-scratch-on-python/)